-Strong Beginnings staff will wear a GREEN half smock (apron) if cleared or a RED half smock or (apron) if under LOSS.
+Strong Beginnings staff will wear a GREEN smock if cleared or a RED smock if under LOSS.

-All School Age Center staff will wear a GREEN half smock or BLUE half smock/apron (Leads) if cleared.
-All others will wear RED half smock/apron if under LOSS.
+All School Age Center staff will wear a GREEN shirts or BLUE shirts (Leads) if cleared.
+All others will wear RED shirts if under LOSS.

-Youth Staff will wear a GREEN apron if cleared or a RED apron if under LOSS.
+Youth Staff will wear a GREEN shirt if cleared or a RED shirt if under LOSS.

-Support Staff: Cooks, Janitorial, Maintenance staff will wear a GREEN dot on name tags and RED dots if under LOSS.
+Support Staff: Janitorial, Maintenance staff will wear a GREEN dot on name tags and RED dots if under LOSS.
+Cooks will wear a GREEN lanyard or a RED lanyard if under LOSS.